 That's why professional road and mountain bikers come to the island, usually in the winter or early spring to kick start their training regimes.
 And why the people who DO know that Cyprus is a true paradise for cycling enthususiasts...flock to the island in what is classed as "low season" (November to March) by the rest of the tourist trade.

 Which brings me to one of my greatest Cyprus travel secrets...Cyprus is probably the best kept secret from keen mountain bikers looking for an ALL YEAR ROUND cycling destination.
+Not to mention road cyclists who want to feel the sun on their backs when climbing up a steep hill in the middle of winter.

 When most keen mountain bikers are moaning about rain, mud and cold feet (usually in the UK!) the clever ones are heading to the West of the island to enjoy sun drenched days in the saddle from October to April.